|Tree, in my back yard|

 "If we forget that the newspapers are footnotes to Scripture and not the other way around, we will finally be afraid to get out of bed in the morning.
 Too many of us spend far too much time with the editorial page and not nearly enough with the prophetic vision.
 We get our interpretation of politics and economics and morals from journalists when we should be getting only information; the meaning of the world is most accurately given to us by God’s Word."
 (Peterson, Run with the Horses: The Quest for Life at Its Best, Kindle Locations 661-668)

-My two books are Praying: Reflections on 40 Years of Solitary Conversations with God, and Leading the Presence-Driven Church (now in production, available December 2017).
+My two books are Praying: Reflections on 40 Years of Solitary Conversations with God, and Leading the Presence-Driven Church.